Build Your First Workflow

 Create an AI-powered workflow with triggers, agents, and approval steps

 Now that your workspace is set up, let's build your first workflow.
-You'll see how Rills combines triggers, AI agents, approval steps, and actions into an automated process where nothing executes without your say-so.
+You'll see how Rills combines triggers, AI steps, approval steps, and actions into an automated process where nothing executes without your say-so.

 What is a workflow?